-As someone a .NET library that is designed to play audio on Windows, Mac OS and Linux, I need to have all three operating systems available for testing.
-And the simplest and the cheapest way to set up multiple operating systems is to use virtual machines (VMs).
+As the author of NetCoreAudio, a .NET library that is designed to play audio on Windows, Mac OS, and Linux, I need to have all three operating systems available for testing.
+The simplest and cheapest way to set up multiple operating systems is to use virtual machines (VMs).

-My main PC is running Windows, which, if you are using Professional license, comes with hardware virtualization system called Hyper-V. So I have used this to set up my Ubuntu VM.
+My main PC is running Windows, which, if you are using the Professional license, comes with a hardware virtualization system called Hyper-V. So I have used this to set up my Ubuntu VM.

 That was until I found this thread on Reddit.
-The solution in it was so simple and it worked perfectly.
+The solution was so simple and it worked perfectly.
 I didn’t even have to restart my VM to get the audio to work.
-It just started working as soon as I’ve executed a bunch of commands in the Terminal.
+It just started working as soon as I executed a bunch of commands in the Terminal.

 Although the Reddit thread has provided a good solution, it has some key steps missing, so it may not be properly understood by less experienced people.
 So, here are all the steps: